rougier/ASPP-2017/README.md

 * Helpers, text, axis, ticks,
 * Interaction, animation

-But describing a figure in terms of such graphic pirmitive would be a very tedious and complex task if you had to describe everything.
-This is exactly where visualization libraries or software are useful because they will automatize most of the work, more
-(e.g. [seaborn](https://stanford.edu/~mwaskom/software/seaborn/)) or less
-(e.g. [matplotlib](http://matplotlib.org)) depending on the library.
+But describing a figure in terms of such graphic primitive would be a very tedious and complex task.
+This is exactly where visualization libraries or software are useful because they will automatize most of the work, more (e.g. [seaborn](https://stanford.edu/~mwaskom/software/seaborn/)) or less (e.g. [matplotlib](http://matplotlib.org)) depending on the library.
+In the ideal case, you want to only specify your data and let the library decides of almost everything (e.g. [vega-lite](https://vega.github.io/vega-lite/))

 ## Visualization type